Selecting Plants for Your Landscape

 Trees that are grown in the ground at nurseries and then harvested for selling are called field-grown trees.
 Ideally, they receive drip irrigation and fertilization the first several years they are in the ground at the nursery so that they develop lots of fine root growth near the trunk.
 This dense root system will develop into a healthier root ball that is larger and capable of storing more water once harvested so that it does not dry out as fast compared to trees growing using other methods.

-Before being harvested, the roots of field-grown trees should be “hardened off”.
+Before being harvested, the roots of field-grown trees should be “hardened off."
 To harden off a tree, its roots are pruned several weeks or even months before harvesting.
 During the hardening off period after the roots are severed and before harvesting, the redirects resources by slowing the growth leaf shoots so that its energy can be spent regenerating new roots to replace the severed ones.
 The nursery will carefully and frequently irrigate the tree during this period.
 The chemical changes that occur because of hardening off the tree makes it more tolerant of being transplanted into dry landscape soil where irrigation may not be available.
-These hardened off trees also thrive in landscapes where irrigation is available.
+These hardened off trees also thrive in landscapes where irrigation is not available.
 If a tree is not hardened before harvesting, it should only be transplanted in landscapes where frequent irrigation is available for many months.

 When the nursery harvests a field-grown tree, they wrap burlap around the root ball and secure it in place using nails, twine, or wire.
 The root ball on field-grown trees are significantly larger and heavier than those of container-grown trees which makes them difficult to handle.
 Harvested trees with ball-in-burlap root systems are durable, but you should be careful not to break or crush additional roots when transporting them.

 Container-Grown Trees and Shrubs